Bacon Pancakes

 Tips for serving and storing

-You can top these pancakes with butter, maple syrup, buttermilk syrup, or any other favorite pancake toppings!
+You can top these pancakes with butter, maple syrup, buttermilk syrup, or any other favorite pancake toppings like whipped cream!

 If you’re making a large batch of pancakes, and trying to keep everything nice and warm until everyone can dig in at the same time, put your finished pancakes on a baking sheet in a 200° F oven.
 Do not cover them as the steam will make them soggy.
 They can be in the oven for about 30 minutes before they begin to dry out.